-Chilling temperatures, ice and snow can be a nuisance, but for older adults, the winter months can be downright dangerous.
-Use these cold weather tips for seniors to ensure your loved ones stay safe and warm.
+Chilling temperatures, ice and snow can be a nuisance, but for older adults, the colder months can be downright dangerous.
+Use these winter tips for seniors to ensure your loved ones stay safe and warm.

-Prevent Hypothermia in Elderly Loved OnesGenerally, seniors and cold weather can be a dangerous mix.
+Prevent Hypothermia in Elderly Loved OnesGenerally, the elderly and cold weather can be a dangerous mix.
 A report published by the Centers for Disease Control and Prevention (CDC) shows that older adults have an elevated risk of cold-related death.
 Those age 75 and older are particularly susceptible to cold weather because they tend to have less body fat, less efficient circulation and a slower metabolism.
-Certain medical conditions, such as heart disease, kidney disorders, and liver disease, and medications can also affect an elder’s ability to regulate body temperature.
+Certain medications and health conditions, such as heart disease, kidney disorders and liver disease, can also affect an elder’s ability to regulate body temperature.

 Keep in mind that it is possible for a senior to become hypothermic indoors, so the thermostat should never be set below 65 degrees Fahrenheit for a person who is 75 or older.
 The National Institute on Aging (NIA) recommends setting the heat to at least 68–70 degrees Fahrenheit to keep elders safe.
 Make sure that your loved one is warmly dressed both inside and outside the home.

-If an aging loved one is struggling to pay their heating bills or needs financial assistance to weatherize their home this winter, consider helping them apply for the Low-Income Home Energy Assistance Program (LIHEAP).
+If a senior is struggling to pay their heating bills or needs financial assistance to weatherize their home this winter, consider helping them apply for the Low-Income Home Energy Assistance Program (LIHEAP).
 LIHEAP is a federally funded assistance program that helps low-income families stay warm during winter and cool during summer.
 To find out more information about your state’s LIHEAP eligibility requirements and how to apply, visit the Office of Community Services website.

 Encourage HydrationSeniors are especially prone to dehydration because they tend to eat and drink less than younger people, thus they consume less water.
 In general, people feel less thirsty during the winter and do not drink as much fluid as they should.
 Cold, dry air also contributes to moisture loss, so make sure your elderly loved one is drinking consistently.